-Where clients use the same custodian and where appropriate, BNPP AM may take advantage of crossing opportunities, where permitted by the client and/or local regulation.
-Care is taken to ensure that both sides of the trade benefit from lower than standard or no commission and a fair price to all parties.
-Internal crossing is subject to local Compliance approval and oversight.
+BNPP AM may take advantage of crossing opportunities, where permitted by the client and/or local regulation.
+Care is taken to ensure the best average execution price for all parties.
+Internal crossing is subject to Compliance approval and oversight.

 PRIMARY AND SECONDARY PLACEMENT